SbRhubarbPie/PieBoard/Journal.md

   **Total time spent today: 7hr**

 # June 4, 2025
-  Looking at implementing a ssd1306 screen here. trying to figure out how to fit it in, might have to desolder the pins
+  Ultimately revisited the OLED screen, I am going to implement a ssd1306 screen here. trying to figure out how to fit it in, might have to desolder the pins

   ![image](https://github.com/user-attachments/assets/31ba0320-39be-426a-b21a-ebc661902aa3)

   ![image](https://github.com/user-attachments/assets/045f95e3-af6a-4e66-9772-71113196e1d5)

-  Decided to add it, looking at connectors I can use to get off the pcb
+  looking at connectors I can use to get off the pcb

   **Total time spent today: 4hr**